OWALabuy/MiniWorldMusicTool/README.md

 **Author:** OWALabuy (欧阳闻奕), Member of the Heresy Organization, Head of Shifang Studio, MiniWorld UIN: 528278703.

 This tool is open-source and aims to assist music creators in improving the efficiency of creating music maps.
 Please comply with local laws and do not use this tool for illegal activities.
 The author is not responsible for any consequences resulting from the use of this tool by others.

-Commercial use of this tool is prohibited without written authorization from Shifang Studio.

 If you encounter bugs or have any suggestions during use, please submit them in Issue.